Charissa Thompson: Other broadcasting appearances

 Thompson has also served various roles outside of sports broadcasting.
 In 2014, she joined Mario Lopez and Tracey Edmonds as a co-host on the syndicated television show Extra.
 She also appeared as the host of the "Barstool Spelling Bee" in May 2015.
 In 2016, it was announced that Thompson would be a host on the Netflix reality show Ultimate Beastmaster.
 Thompson also joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas pay-per-view event.

 Thompson appears in local television advertisements for her father's car dealership.

 Since 2021, Thompson has co-hosted the podcast Calm Down with fellow sportscaster Erin Andrews.

 Personal life

 Thompson resides in Malibu, California.
 In January 2020, she became engaged to sports agent Kyle Thousand.
 She and Thousand married on December 30, 2020.
 It was announced they had separated after a year and were divorcing in April 2022.

 She had a previous marriage when she was 25.
 She also previously dated ESPN analyst and former Chicago Bulls player Jay Williams.

 In January 2018, nude photos of Thompson were leaked online after her iCloud account was hacked.
-Thompson shortly thereafter sought legal action.
+Shortly thereafter, Thompson sought legal action.
 That June, she spoke about the incident to The Athletic, stating, "When it comes to your physical being and intimate photos between you and your boyfriend and things that you sent to someone when you were in a long-distance relationship and in love, it is your private property.
-So it felt — the obvious — like such an invasion."
+So it felt—the obvious—like such an invasion."